Biden’s pick to lead federal personnel agency squeaks by in divided Senate as Harris casts tiebreaking vote

 Ahuja pledged at her confirmation hearing to rebuild a federal civil service battered during the Trump administration by budget cuts and disdain from many political appointees as a “deep state” of bureaucrats that led to widespread retirements.

 But once they started looking into her past, Hawley and other Republicans on the Senate Homeland and Governmental Affairs Committee focused on two matters critical to the party as it prepares a midterm campaign on culture issues.
-Hawley, the freshman senator at the center of the movement to discredit Biden’s election, was at the forefront, joining a party that has targeted critical race theory as divisive and false and moved to ban its teaching in schools through measures in GOP-led state legislatures.
+Hawley, the first-term senator at the center of the movement to discredit Biden’s election, was at the forefront, joining a party that has targeted critical race theory as divisive and false, and moved to ban its teaching in schools through measures in GOP-led state legislatures.

 Republicans also pushed back on Ahuja’s support for abortion rights at a time when a long-standing ban on federal funding for the procedure — known as the Hyde Amendment — has emerged as a renewed flash point for the right because of Biden’s support for overturning it.